Key Highlights

 The Basics of Acupuncture

-The needles used in acupuncture are very thin, about the width of a human hair.
-They are typically inserted just below the skin's surface and may be manipulated manually or stimulated with small electrical currents.
+The needles used in acupuncture are very thin.
+They are about as wide as a human hair.
+People put them just under the skin.
+The needles can be moved by hand or with small electrical currents.

 How Acupuncture Addresses Joint Pain